hynek/stamina/.github/CONTRIBUTING.md

       """
       Do something.

-      Parameters:
+      Args:
           x: A very important parameter.

       Returns:
           The result of doing something.
       """
   ```